 THE POPULAR UNDERSTANDING OF WHO BAILEY’S TIBETAN WAS

 For decades there have been numerous theories regarding who Bailey’s Tibetan really is.
-There have even been drawings circulated about who he may have been.
-During the time Bailey was alive, a woman named Annie Gowland, painted a picture of Bailey’s Tibetan in 1931.
-It is claimed that Bailey said that, “yes, that was a good likeness of her Tibetan.”
+There have even been drawings circulated about claiming to be a likeness of him.
+The most popular drawing from done during the time Bailey was alive by a woman named Annie Gowland, who painted a picture of Bailey’s Tibetan in 1931.
+It is claimed that when she saw the drawing Bailey said that, “yes, that was a good likeness of her Tibetan.”
 There is also a black and white version of this painting that has circulated for decades and as you can see, even that black and white version already has a few variations.
+Please see these below.

-Regarding the colored painting I am sharing the following information, “The DK colored painting is from one of five paintings made in the 1930’s.
+Regarding the colored painting the following information is copied and pasted here from the website of Philip Lindsey.
+“The DK colored painting is from one of five paintings made in the 1930’s.
 The original of this particular painting was in the possession of one of the principals of The School for Esoteric Studies in North Carolina, USA, and was passed on to the SES for safekeeping.
 The SES has a particular lineage with two of its founders participating in some of DK’s experimental groups in the 1940’s, namely ‘RSU’ and ‘FCD’ – Regina Keller and Roberto Assagioli.
 These groups of aspirants and disciples are discussed in the two books, Discipleship in the New Age (Volumes I & II), by Alice A. Bailey.” https://esotericastrologer.org/articles/the-tibetan-master-djwhal-khul-d-k/

 Most people then who follow the Bailey writings and want to be concerned with her who Tibetan really is, look to the images above.

 BAILEY’S UNDERSTANDING OF WHO HER TIBETAN WAS